dotnet/roslyn/Building-Testing-and-Debugging.md

 This command will build and run all of the code / tests which are supported on the current public build of Visual Studio 2015.

-To debug suites use the *xunit.console.x86.exe* runner command which is included in the [xunit.runners](https://www.nuget.org/packages/xunit.runners) NuGet package.
-Make sure to use a 2.0 version of the runner.
+To debug suites use the *xunit.console.x86.exe* runner command which is included in the [xunit.runner.console](https://www.nuget.org/packages/xunit.runner.console) NuGet package.
+Make sure to use version 2.1 of the runner.

 > xunit.console.x86.exe [UnitTestDll] -noshadow